torpeyl/torpeyl.github.io/notes.md

 + Add second year summer project page
 + Add time series analysis page
 + Add third year summer project page

++ Improve background by adding either an animation or geometric shapes that do something fancy
++ Modify the overall design to make use of multiple html files